-Minnesota Statutes 2019, sections 169.80, 169.823, 169.824, and 169.87, provide weight limitations for vehicles operating on Minnesota roadways.
+Minnesota Statutes 2019, sections 169.824, 169.8261, and 169.86, provide weight limitations, as well as permit and permit fee requirements for vehicles operating on Minnesota roadways and transporting overweight loads of certain commodities.
 Minnesota Statutes 2019, section 221.0314, subdivision 9, adopts federal safety regulations, including hours of service requirements for drivers.
 Minnesota Statute 2019, section 221.0269, provides: "The governor may declare an emergency and grant relief from any of the regulations incorporated in section 221.0314 to carriers and drivers operating motor vehicles in Minnesota to provide emergency relief during the emergency."

-Relief is needed to help protect the livelihood of our State's farmers, as they work to continue fulfilling the critical role of feeding Minnesotans.
+Relief is needed to help protect the livelihood of our State's farmers as they work to continue fulfilling the critical role of feeding Minnesotans.
 The unfortunate need to depopulate large numbers of animals on farms presents a risk to public health and safety, and prompt transportation of composting materials is crucial.
 This Executive Order is consistent with the extraordinary steps that have already been taken to support emergency response efforts and provide assistance to those impacted by the pandemic.
 Strict enforcement of certain hours of service and weight restriction regulations would prevent or hinder efforts to provide necessary and time-sensitive assistance to our State.